About Ophthalmology Residency

 Casey Eye Institute offers exceptional research opportunities with a large complement of clinical and research faculty engaged in projects who are eager to work with residents.
 Every resident is expected to engage in a research project and the department provides support with dedicated research time, a statistician, as well as support for presenting original works at national meetings.
 Learn more about Casey Eye Institute's research program.

 In the spring of each year, the residents present their work at the Casey Eye Institute Research Day.
 You can find last year’s Research Day program here to see a sampling of scholarly work done by our residents.
-A list of peer-reviewed publications by our residents can be found here.
-You can also view a sampling of our faculty research activities and publications from the program.
+A sample list of peer-reviewed publications by our residents is available

 Service opportunities